 Help you choose the right trademark

 Once a trademark is approved, getting the decision reversed becomes incredibly difficult.
 In some cases it is impossible.
-Because of this, the USPTO is very careful about which trademarks it approves.
+Because of this, the trademark office is very careful about which trademarks it approves.

 Trademarks go through a rigorous screening during the application process.
-The USPTO could reject your trademark filing because it appears similar to another mark, or violates intellectual property law.
+The trademark office could reject your trademark filing because it appears similar to another mark, or violates intellectual property law.
 If rejected, you are not entitled to a refund.
 Multiple denials means multiple applications, which means multiple application fees.

 Conduct a search